Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 It’s of utmost importance that you pick your equipment with great care.
 To get you there faster, our experts have compiled 5 routers that they feel are worthy of being given a chance.

 The router uses an electrical feedback sensor that allows it to understand any rough patch in the wood.
 Rather than shutting off the cut, the machine uses its sensor to increase or decrease power, thus keeping the speed at a steady still.
-This helps you get an uninterrupted clean cut.
+This helps you get an uninterrupted clean-cut.

 Also, the quality of your cut isn’t only limited to how smoothly you achieve that cut; instead, it further extends to depth as well.
 This small router allows you to dig into your cut if needed.
-With the plunge feature, you’ll be able to dive in 1.5″ into the wood.
+With the plunge feature, you’ll be able to dive 1.5″ into the wood.

 That’s not all, folks!
 The LED lights at the base of the machine help you when you reach those corners or when you’re working in a dimly lit garage, which makes sure you never go off track and also helps to cut down wastage.